 Chris earned BAs in Chemistry and Music from the University of Chicago, an MA in Music History from the University of Wisconsin-Madison, and a PhD in Information Science from the University of Washington.

-Julia Hawkins joins NEDCC in 2019 as an Audio Preservation Intern, a position funded by a grant from the Andrew W. Mellon Foundation.
+Julia Hawkins joined NEDCC in 2019 as an Audio Preservation Intern, a position funded by a grant from the Andrew W. Mellon Foundation.
 As part of the Audio Preservation department’s emphasis on preservation of the carrier as well as its audio contents, Julia’s responsibilities include identifying legacy audio carriers and assessing condition; preparing inventory data; rewinding, cleaning, stabilization and repair of original carriers; creating audio access files; rehousing original carriers; and imaging carriers, containers, and accompanying documentation.
-The internship will enable Julia to shadow and learn from NEDCC’s Audio Preservation Engineers during the digitization process.

 Julia earned a Master’s in Library Information Science, with a concentration in archives, from the University of Wisconsin-Milwaukee in Milwaukee, WI.
 Her experience includes serving as Project Archivist for the Franco-American Collections, Saint Anselm College, Manchester, NH, and Special Project Assistant at the Diamond Library at the University of NH, Durham, NH.